 I would like to make a suggestion that may make the decision a little easier.
 She should have Clover cremated and indicate in her will that she would like Clover's ashes to be put in the coffin with her.
 In that way, the little dog will be with her forever.
 I will do this with my one remaining cat when the time comes and just the thought of it makes the burden a little lighter to bear. — Indiana

 Dear Indiana: Thank you for writing.
 We hope "Confused and Torn" will consider your advice for Clover's sake.

 Annie's Mailbox is written by Kathy Mitchell and Marcy Sugar, longtime editors of the Ann Landers column.
 Please email your questions to firstname.lastname@example.org, or write to: Annie's Mailbox, c/o Creators Syndicate, 737 3rd Street, Hermosa Beach, CA 90254.
-To find out more about Annie's Mailbox and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.
+You can also find Annie

-COPYRIGHT 2013 CREATORS.COM
+COPYRIGHT 2016 CREATORS.COM